 Use SAE 10W-30, 10W-40, 15W-30 or 15W-40 / API SF, SG, SH or SJ motor oil.
 Oils with lower ash content (<1 %) are to be preferred.
 Change oil at least every 5 000 kms.

 The Volga engine is not designed for the modern oils, especially the earlier modifications which use a road draft tube for crankcase ventilation, which is inefficient at high engine revolutions and allows significant oil oxidation.
-It also does not need the additional protection provided by modern engine oils because it is a low-revving, under-stressed engine designed to run happily on the oils available in the USSR back in the 1960s (something like API SC & SD).
-The use of modern oils with high additive content is known to cause rapid sludge & deposit build up and increased wear.
+It also does not need the additional protection provided by modern engine oils because it is a low-revving, under-stressed engine designed to run happily on the oils available in the USSR back in the 1960s (something like API SC & SD, often worse than that in practice).
+The use of modern oils with high additive content, especially diesel oils, is known to cause rapid sludge & deposit build up and increased wear.
 Fully synthetic oil is known to cause leaks, its use requires a complete replacement of all engine seals.

 The full-flow oil filter is of the type with a permanent housing and a replaceable filter element, much like in some modern German cars.
 24-1017140 filter element is still produced and available in the former USSR countries.
 Can be substituted with Mann H727/4.
 Don’t forget to soak the filter element in oil before installing and drain the sludge by unscrewing the drain plug located on the lower portion of the filter housing.
 As an alternative, adapters for modern, spin-on style oil filters exist, they are available via classic car parts dealers in Russia.
 Modern filters work better with modern oils.